 Timber expansion is a natural behavior of wood that occurs when it absorbs moisture from the surrounding environment.
-While often less discussed than shrinkage, expansion is equally important and can cause serious issues if not properly considered.
+While often less discussed than shrinkage, expansion is equally important and can cause serious issues like buckling floors, sticking doors, and joint failure if not properly considered in design and installation.

 Timber expansion is the increase in wood dimensions caused by moisture absorption.
 When humidity rises or timber is exposed to water, wood fibers swell as they absorb bound water within their cell structure.
-Think of it like a dry sponge soaking up water — except wood moves much slower and with more force.
-It's not a defect or a sign of poor quality; it's just what solid wood does.
+Think of it like a dry sponge soaking up water — except wood moves much slower and with considerably more force.
+It's not a defect or a sign of poor quality; it's simply what solid timber does in response to environmental changes.

 High Humidity

 When surrounding air contains high moisture levels, timber absorbs water until it reaches equilibrium with its environment, causing expansion.
-Coastal homes, poorly ventilated bathrooms, and basements are classic trouble spots.
-In some regions, the wet season alone can push indoor wood moisture content up by several percentage points.
-You might not notice it day to day, but over a few weeks the change can be enough to close up gaps you thought were generous.
+Coastal homes, poorly ventilated bathrooms, and basements are classic trouble spots where relative humidity stays persistently above 60%.
+In some regions, the wet season alone can push indoor wood moisture content up by several percentage points over just a few weeks.
+You might not notice it day to day, but the cumulative effect can close up gaps you thought were generous during drier months.

 Direct Water Exposure